bhctest123/soberlivingappcom-new/src/content/blog/the-absolute-best-updates-you-can-make-to-your-sober-living-home-in-2021-part-2.md

 tags: ["Recovery", "Sober Living"]
 featured: false
 image: "/images/blog/placeholder.jpg"
-imageAlt: "Sober Living App - The Absolute Best Updates you Can Make to Your Sober Living Home in 2021 (Part 2)"
+imageAlt: 'The Absolute Best Updates you Can Make to Your Sober Living Home in 2021 (Part 2)'
 ---

 Ben Weiss